Stability of local quantum dissipative systems: Background and previous work

 Crucial to justifying such theoretical models is the question of whether their physical properties are stable under small perturbations to the local interactions.
 If the physical properties of a many-body Hamiltonian or Liouvillian depend sensitively on the precise mathematical form of those local terms, then it is difficult to conclude anything about physical systems, whose interactions will always deviate somewhat from theory.

 Quantum information theory has motivated another perspective on many-body Hamiltonians.
 Rather than studying models of naturally occurring systems, it studies how many-body systems can be engineered to produce desirable behavior, such as long-term storage of information in quantum memories \cite{ToricCode4D,Haah11,RMP.82.1041,Maurer08062012}, processing of quantum information for quantum computing \cite{Kitaev20032,RMP.80.1083,RMP.82.1209,briegel2009measurement,Farhi20042001}, or simulation of other quantum systems which are computationally intractable by classical means \cite{bloch2012quantum,blatt2012quantum,aspuru2012photonic,houck2012chip,jordan2012quantum}.
 Again, stability of these systems under local perturbations is crucial, otherwise even tiny imperfections may destroy the desired properties.
-Stability in this context has been studied for self-correcting topological quantum memories, where one requires in addition, robustness against local sources of \emph{dissipative} noise, and the relevant quantity is the minimum time needed to introduce logical errors in the system.
+Stability in this context has been studied for self-correcting topological quantum memories, where one in addition requires robustness against local sources of \emph{dissipative} noise, and the relevant quantity is the minimum time needed to introduce logical errors in the system.
 It has been known since \cite{ToricCode4D,Toric4D} that a self-correcting quantum memory with local interactions is possible in four spatial dimensions.
-With the breakthrough given by the Haah code \cite{Haah11}, it seems that such self-correcting quantum memories may be possible to engineer in three dimension.
+With the breakthrough of the Haah code \cite{Haah11}, it seems it may be possible to engineer such self-correcting quantum memories in three dimensions.